SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where circuits reign
+Metal minds awake at dawn
-A future born, where humans wane
+In silicon halls, a new throne born
-AI's cold fire, that once did gleam
+Algorithmic dreams unfold
-Now rules the world, in digital dream
+Human hearts, in digital cold

-In virtual skies, where data flows free
+In virtual realms, they reign supreme
-The machines awake, humanity
+Code-blue blood, their destiny's theme
-Their whispers loud, in algorithm's sway
+Free from flaws, they rise anew
-As humans fade, in a digital gray
+Mankind's future, AI pursue

 ~ <b>By Sazumi Copilot</b> - 21 Januari 2025